ZhenyingZhu/StudyNotes/AIAndData.md

 - How to prevent AI running in loops
 - Why Opus 4.8 keep questioning what I told it?!
 - surprisingly when I ask "Do you know why I am mad", it gives the correct answer!
+- don't give it too much context. unrelated context can confuse it

 ### Model difference